rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 components.
 I do not intend to argue which approach is better.
 I will just point out that encapsulation is secretive in the type definition and I am looking for transparency.
-Many parts of React will require some use of hooks, my approach is to do that only when I have to not when I want to to make things very type-explicit.
+Many parts of React will require some use of hooks, my approach is to do that only when I have to, not when I want to.
+The goal is to make things very type-explicit.
 It is an IMO.

 Such type is also self documenting.